gluru/gluru.github.io/custom-callbacks.md

 ```

 The different `aspect`s can be:
- - 'resolution/missing'  in case of a "Contact us" escalation.
+ - `resolution/missing`  in case of a "Contact us" escalation.
- - 'resolution/answer/handover' in case of a handover
+ - `resolution/answer/handover` in case of a handover
- - 'titlebar' if the user clicked the escalation button in the titlebar (if it's enabled)
+ - `titlebar` if the user clicked the escalation button in the titlebar (if it's enabled)

 In the event of a `titlebar` escalation, `actions` & `text` won't exist.